NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/4-Putting_it_all_together.md

 * [guiZero docs](https://lawsie.github.io/guizero/). (note the menu along the top.)
 * [A more extensive app example](https://github.com/NUSTEM-UK/vet/blob/main/vet.py), with some work-arounds for nasty timing collisions between MQTT stuff and GUI toolkit stuff.
 See lines 350 onwards, mostly.

+### Things to discuss

+- How does your program store state?
+Does it need to?
+- You're working on a Raspberry Pi, which is orders of magnitude more powerful than the Pico W and ESP8266 devices.
+Do you need all that power to achieve what you're doing?
+- The sensor device is a spiky mess of wires, but where might you encounter similar sorts of sensors 'in the real world'?